DuncanWilliamGibbons/IDEF0/README.md

 - IDEF0 (.idef0)
 - JSON (.json)
 - SysML V2 (.sysml)
+- UML (.xmi & .puml)
+- BPMN 2.0 (.bpmn)

-The following data formats are supported for exporting diagram views and plots:
+The following data formats are supported for exporting diagram views, tabular data, and plots:
 - PDF (.pdf)
 - SVG (.svg)
 - PNG (.png)
 - JPEG (.jpg)
+- JSON (.json)
+- TEXT (.txt)
+- CSV (.csv)

+Functionality is included that parses the IDEF0 models to the following programming languages (requires further testing):
+- Python
+- Java
+- C++

 ## Examples and Testing
+The program was demonstrated and tested using the Powder Bed Fusion (PBF) Reference Activity Model published in the NIST AMS 100-60 report[^4].

 <!--  <img src="Figures/Interface.png" alt="Interface" width="65%"> <img src="Figures/Data Export.png" alt="Data Export" width="25%"> -->

 ## Citation and License
 If you adapt or use this software, please refer to the CITATION.cff file for the citation style.
 This software can be cited as follows:

 Gibbons, D. W. (2026).
-IDEF0 (Version 1.0) [Computer software].
+IDEF0 Modeler (Version 0.9.0) [Computer software].

 MIT License